What Concrete Makes Worse

 The rationale is real.
 Closures are hidden captures.
 A closure that captures a mutable reference is implicit aliasing.
 A closure that captures an owned value is an implicit move.
 A closure that captures by clone is an implicit allocation.
 In Concrete, all data flow is visible: function arguments go in, return values come out.
 Nothing is smuggled through a captured environment.

 But expressiveness has a floor.
 Below that floor, code stops being clear and starts being bureaucratic.
-Simple data transformations, map/filter/reduce chains, callback patterns, event handlers, all of these are natural with closures and awkward without them.
-Concrete is below the floor for this class of problems.
+Simple data transformations, map/filter/reduce chains, callback patterns, event handlers, all of these are natural with closures and heavier when callback state has to be explicit.
+Concrete is still below the ergonomic floor for this class of problems.

 #The missing ecosystem